wukevin/tcr-bert/README.md

 ## Usage

+TCR-BERT has been tested on a machine running Ubuntu 18.04.3; with the provided conda environment, this software should be compatible with any recent Linux distrubtion.
+Also note that while TCR-BERT does not have any special hardware requirements, TCR-BERT's runtime benefits greatly from having a GPU available, particularly for larger inputs.

 ### Using TCR-BERT to identify antigen specificity groups

 TCR-BERT can be used to embed sequences.
 These embeddings can then be used to cluster sequences into shared specificity groups using the Leiden clustering algorithm.
 The script `bin/embed_and_cluster.py` performs this with the following positional arguments (use `-h` for a complete list of all arguments):